christianengineer/christianengineer.github.io/_posts/2023-10-05-understanding-machine-learning-deep-learning-concepts.md

 ---
+title: Machine Learning and Deep Learning Concepts
+date: 2023-10-05
 permalink: posts/understanding-machine-learning-deep-learning-concepts
 ---

-## Machine Learning and Deep Learning Concepts
+# Machine Learning and Deep Learning Concepts

 Machine Learning (ML) and Deep Learning (DL) are two advanced technologies currently driving the artificial intelligence (AI) revolution.
 Simply put, ML is a subset of AI that involves teaching machines how to learn from data, while DL is a specialized subset of ML that employs layered neural networks to simulate human decision-making.
 These technologies hold tremendous potential in various domains, from healthcare to finance, from commerce to transportation.